 Autologous Bone Marrow Transplantation

-Autologous Bone Marrow Transplantation (BMT) has also been associated with a 5-year actuarial risk of MDS of 15% (95% confidence interval [CI], 3.4%–16.6%).
+Autologous Bone Marrow Transplantation (BMT) has also been associated with a 5-year actuarial risk of MDS of 15% (95% CI = 3.4%–16.6%), with a median time to development of 12 to 24 months.
 Fluorescence in situ hybridization analyses of pretreatment bone marrow specimens for informative cytogenetic markers indicate that these secondary myeloid malignancies derive from clones demonstrable before the transplant procedure.
 Prior therapy with fludarabine, older age, low CD34+ dose, and prolonged platelet reconstitution have been associated with the development of MDS or AML in patients with lymphoid malignancies after autologous stem cell transplantation (SCT).